 Despite the inherent imprecision in these engineering estimates, the Partnership's reserves have a significant impact on its financial statements.
-For example, the quantity of reserves could significantly impact the Partnership's depreciation, depletion and amortization (DD&A) expense.
+For example, the quantity of reserves could significantly impact the Partnership's DD&A expense.
 The Partnership's oil and gas properties are also subject to a "ceiling" limitation based in part on the quantity of our proved reserves.
 These reserves are the basis for our supplemental oil and gas disclosures.